 - Lower purchase price: Apartments generally cost less than comparable houses in the same area, making them accessible for first-time investors or those building a portfolio.

-- Lower maintenance: Shared facilities and common-area maintenance are handled by the body corporate (strata), reducing your direct responsibilities.
+- Lower maintenance: Shared facilities and common-area maintenance are handled by the body corporate, or strata, reducing your direct responsibilities.

 - Potential for strong capital growth: Well-located apartments can appreciate significantly over time, especially in tightly held inner-city areas with limited new supply.